 The role of the client is critical to the work of valuers.
 Towards the beginning of the project, a paper by Michl et al. (2016) confirmed that in many cases, clients were not asking valuers to comment on sustainability factors, although valuers were already collecting a lot of relevant data points when available.
 However, these were not explicitly reported.
-The project has shown clients that by both generating and asking for comment about energy efficiency and related factors, they can help raise awareness; this is a precursor to market change.
-Over the project period, the team witnessed greater exposure through all media channels of the importance of climate change.
-Whilst this is subliminal messaging, the clear policy messaging and in some cases regulation around energy efficiency has led to an observation, untested, that energy retrofitting is far higher up the agenda in the property markets than assumed.
+The project has helped to develop a greater awareness that, in both generating and asking for comment about energy efficiency and related factors, clients can help awareness develop; this is a precursor to market change.
+Over the project period, the Team witnessed greater exposure through all media channels of the importance of climate change.
+Whilst this is subliminal messaging, the clear policy messaging and in some cases regulation around energy efficiency has led to an observation, untested, that energy retrofitting is far higher up the agenda both of the client base we worked with and in the property markets generally.

-At the start of the project, financiers were identified as essential stakeholders, but there was little knowledge as to whether they were taking account of energy matters within their lending policies; indeed, the consensus was that they were not.
-However, the team found that, by the end of the project, evidence was emerging that some financiers were beginning to take interest in energy matters.
-This was explored on two levels in the REVALUE project through a roundtable of financiers and interviews (deliverable D3.1):
+• Further, at the start of the project, financiers were identified as essential stakeholders, but there was little knowledge as to whether they were taking account of energy matters within their lending policies; indeed, the consensus was that they were not.
+However, the Team found that by the end of the project evidence was emerging that some financiers were beginning to take interest in energy matters.
+This was explored in the REVALUE project through a Roundtable of financiers and interviews conducted (deliverable D3.1)